ACA Group Global Privacy Policy

 Information Collected by ACA

 We may collect personal information directly from you, including through your use of a Site, when you contact us or request information from us, when you apply for an employment opportunity with us, when you engage us for Services, or as a result of your attendance at one of our conferences or digital marketing events.
-With respect to personal information collected directly by ACA, including through a Site, we are the independent data controller responsible for your personal information.
+With respect to personal information or personal data collected directly by ACA, including through a Site, we may be the data controller responsible for your personal information or personal data.
 The information we collect directly from you typically consists of your contact information, including your name, address, business affiliation, business title, email address, and telephone number.

-We only use, disclose, or otherwise process personal information when we have a lawful basis for doing so under applicable law, including fulfilling our contractual obligations, complying with legal obligations, protecting the vital interests of a person, furthering our legitimate interests as a company and employer, and otherwise for reasons you have consented to such processing.
+We only use, disclose, or otherwise process personal information or personal data when we have a lawful basis for doing so under applicable law, including fulfilling our contractual obligations, complying with legal obligations, protecting the vital interests of a person, furthering our legitimate interests as a company and employer, and otherwise for reasons you have consented to such processing.
+The categories of personal information collected and disclosed within the past 12 months can be found in the California Collection Notice.

 For example, we use the personal information you provide directly to us to provide you with the information you requested (such as ACA blog posts or other informational materials) or to evaluate your application for employment.
-To the extent required by law, by providing personal information to us, you consent to our use of such personal information as explained herein.
+To the extent required by law, by providing personal information or personal data to us, you consent to our use of such personal information or personal data as explained herein.

-We also may obtain personal information indirectly from or on behalf of our clients.
+We also may obtain personal information or personal data indirectly from or on behalf of our clients, in which case ACA would be considered a processor or sub-processor.
 We typically are retained by corporate entities, primarily in the financial services industry.
-In connection with providing Services pursuant to contracts with our corporate clients, we often obtain personal information of our clients’ customers, employees and/or agents.
-This personal information varies based on the Services provided, but may include names, contact information, account numbers, and other similar financial data.
-With respect to personal information that we receive from or on behalf of our clients in connection with providing Services, our client remains the independent data controller and ACA acts as a processor of such personal information.
+In connection with providing Services pursuant to contracts with our corporate clients, we often obtain personal information or personal data of our clients’ customers, employees, agents, or other individuals that have supplied such information to our clients.
+The personal information and personal data collected varies based on the Services provided, but may include names, contact information, account numbers, and other similar financial data.
+With respect to personal information that we receive from or on behalf of our clients in connection with providing Services, our client is the data exporter and ACA acts as the data importer as a processor or sub-processor of such personal information.

 B. Non-Individually Identifying Browsing Information